-c.
+- c.
 Click Log In.
-The WordPress Dashboard appears.

-14. In the QuickPress box, enter the following information.

-- a.
-In the Title field, enter a title for you blog. - b.
+The WordPress Dashboard appears. - 14.
+In the QuickPress box, enter the following information. - a.
+In the Title field, enter a title for your blog post. - b.
 In the Content field, enter content for your first blog post.